 Amalgamation can occur in two ways i.e. in the form of merger or the form of absorption.
 However, there is a little bit of confusion and bewilderment which takes birth in the mind of many people regarding these two terms, when they are asked to distinguish the two.
-Here, we have compiled all the differences between Amalgamation and Absorption, which you were looking for.
+Here, we have compiled all the differences between amalgamation and absorption of companies, which you were looking for.

 Content: Amalgamation Vs Absorption